nachomartinr/CarND-PID-Control-P8/README.md

 A PID controller was also implemented for generating throttle commands.
 This PID was manually tuned to drive safely trying to reduce the accumulated total squared error and average error.
 It tries to reach the target speed, but it takes into account the current error and steering angle to reduce that target speed.
 Braking is only applied when the CTE or the steering angle is high.
-For low CTE and angles the throttle is set to 0 if the
+For low CTE and angles the throttle is set to 0 to avoid excesive braking.